How to be sure it’s the right job for you

 Like many candidates I speak to on a daily basis, you’re probably casting your net far and wide to find the right job for you.
 You might have several interviews lined up already, and that’s why it’s important that you get the most out of your up and coming meetings to be 100% certain that it’s the best fit for your individual circumstances.

-During the interview, you’ll almost certainly be going over the standard CV items that you’d expect in any interview – but generally speaking this brief meeting won’t really give you a good ‘feel’ to whether or not this company might be the best fit for you as a person.
+During the interview, you’ll almost certainly be going over the standard CV items that you’d expect in any interview – but generally speaking this brief meeting won’t really give you a good ‘feel’ about whether or not this company might be the best fit for you.

-Company culture is a big thing when it comes to being truly happy in a role, and it’s something that you really can’t be totally sure of unless you’ve actually been there and experienced it for yourself.
+Company culture is a big thing when it comes to being truly happy in a role.
+It’s something that you really can’t be totally sure of unless you’ve actually been there and experienced it for yourself.

 However, there are a few things that you can do to see how happy current employees are in their positions and key pieces of information you can pick up during your interview that will give you a good idea if this is the right job for you.